PokemonGoF/PokemonGo-Bot/README.md

     2. "evolve_all": "Pidgey,Weedle"
       Will only evolve Pidgey and Weedle.
     3. Not setting evolve_all or having any other string would not evolve any pokemons on startup.

+    If you wish to change the default threshold of 300 CP, simply add the following to the config file:
+    	"cp_min": <number>

 ## How to run with Docker